DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "...Jeanne?"

 Contact's name belonged to a girl, his childhood friend.
-Similarly to Saki and Ashlan, she was conscripted for military service
+Similarly to Saki and Ashlan, she was conscripted for military service.

 "Hm?
 Jeanne?
 What's with her?"